estefan3112/MAME-Realistic-Bezel-Artwork/README.md

 1. Artwork for the official MAME distribution, which is an adaptation of John Merrit's artworks for RetroArch/Retropie: https://forums.libretro.com/t/arcade-overlays/4084

-NOTE: I will not transfer all of John Merrit's artwork for Retroach at any time, but I do pick and choose.
+NOTE: I will not transfer all of John Merrit's artwork for Retroach at any time, but I will pick and choose the best ones.

 2. Further artwork to arrive from Orionsangel as discussed here: https://forums.libretro.com/t/my-realistic-arcade-bezels/10604